SAP-samples/hana-xsa-live-reporting/README.md

     - Version 2.3.5.2 or higher of the Data Provisioning Agent available in the [SAP Development Tools](https://tools.hana.ondemand.com/#cloudintegration) or the [SAP Software Downloads Center](https://launchpad.support.sap.com/#/softwarecenter/search/dpagent)

 - To clone the calculation views:
-    - SAP Cloud Platform, SAP HANA Service in Cloud Foundry (requires a productive account) **or** SAP HANA (on-premises) with XS Advanced (including, SAP HANA, express edition).
-The trial account in Cloud Foundry can only be used with the test data and does not allow for integration with SAP Analytics Cloud.
+    - SAP HANA (on-premises) with XS Advanced (including, SAP HANA, express edition).
-    - SAP Web IDE Full Stack in SAP CLoud Platform **or** SAP Web IDE for SAP HANA in XS Advanced
+    - SAP Web IDE for SAP HANA in XS Advanced
     - Permissions to create a user-provided service in the same organization and space in which the HDI container will be deployed
 - To expose the models through Information Access
     - The latest version of the SAP HANA Analytics Adapter, available in [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools)